jialiang/ygo-ocg-secret-rare/src/copy/copy.md

 For raster images, the WEBP and AVIF formats are used.
 To balance file size and quality, an SSIM score above 0.99 is targeted.

 The [Official Proxy](./images/linked/official%20proxy.png) from the [Infinity Chasers announcement page](https://yu-gi-oh.jp/news_detail.php?page=details&&id=497) is used as reference.
-The design of this webpage is based on the [Madame Verre 9/17 Cute Day Promotional Image](./images/linked/cute%20day.png).
+For fans, I also found an official [Madame Verre 9/17 Cute Day Promotional Image](./images/linked/cute%20day.png).

 ## Accessibility